troyhacks/MoonLight/docs/index.md

     The open-source lighting platform that scales from art installations to professional stages
   </div>
   <div class="hero-description">
-    Drive lots of lights and thousands of LEDs with stunning effects at high framerates.
-Built on modern web technologies for creators who demand professional results without enterprise costs.
+    Drive lots of lights or thousands of LEDs with stunning effects running on ESP32 microcontrollers.
+For creators who demand professional results without enterprise costs.
+Scales from small installations to large displays.
   </div>

   <div class="moonlight-buttons">